v0.2.0 · Mac & Windows · MIT license

 /// Native

-SwiftUI, menu bar integration, light and dark mode, native dialogs.
+SwiftUI on macOS, WPF on Windows.
+Light and dark mode, native dialogs.
 No Electron, no Java.

 /// Open